 This bias is motivated by the fact that the model requires a morphosyntactic distinction between declarative and imperative main clauses.
 However, the distinction might not be as clear as desired in many languages, such as varieties of Chinese and typologically similar languages.
 In these languages, for any actual attitude verb example that the model observes, the complement clause will have the same morphosyntactic profile as a subset of declarative clauses and a subset of imperative clauses.
 The model will therefore raise the probability that the verb has both belief and desire semantics.
 In many cases, this might mean that it will incorrectly conclude that the verb has hope-like semantics.

 To the extent that the bias is necessary, an important question to ask is what this bias actually means for the actual language acquisition process.
 Two possibilities stand out, although we will not be able to provide a definitive argument in favor of one or the other.
 The first possibility is that it reflects an actual bias on the part of the learner.
 It seems not implausible that learners might have a bias for expecting that any given verb (or any lexical item, for that matter) should belong to only one semantic class, and not two or more classes.
 Conceptually, this bears a resemblance to mutual exclusivity biases discussed in the literature on word learning, in which learners avoid positing that words have overlapping denotations (see, for instance, Markman & Wachtel 1988, Merriman & Bowman 1989, Markman et al. 2003).
-It is crucially distinct, however, in that one word's falling into a semantic class.
+It is crucially distinct, however, in that one word's falling into a semantic class---here, the belief or desire class---does not exclude other words from falling into that class.